joestubbs/coe379L-sp25/docs/unit01/eda.rst

    categorical data to integers using one-hot encoding.
 4. Perform basic duplicate and missing value detection and treatment.
 5. Compute basic statistical properties of data, including mean, median, max and min.
-6. Apply simple univariate and multivariate analysis of the feature columents including visualization techniques using matplotlib and/or seaborn libraries.
+6. Apply simple univariate and multivariate analysis of the feature columns including visualization techniques using matplotlib and/or seaborn libraries.